IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“**Desires** are the root cause of **sadness**.”<sup id="a4"><a href="#f4">4</a></sup>

+>“How then can it be compassionate to gorge on other beings’ blood and flesh?
+Monks who will not wear silks from the East, whether coarse or fine; who will not wear shoes or boots of leather, nor furs, nor birds’ down from our own country; and who will not consume milk, curds, or ghee, have truly freed themselves from the world.”

 >“Now, Kalamas,<br>
 Do not go upon what has been acquired by repeated hearing (anussava),<br>
 nor upon tradition (paramparā),<br>